SEARCH

 Here’s what I do for my blueberry bushes:

-• It should be about 24” tall to keep the rabbits out.
-You’ll want it taller for deer.
+- It should be about 24” tall to keep the rabbits out.
+For deer, you’ll need a cage with a roof to completely block access.

 Last winter our rabbits did not even try to get around burlap.
 They just moved on to easier food sources.